pywbem/pywbemtools/docs/pywbemclicommands.rst

 Instance references command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``instance references`` command gets the reference instances or paths for a instance defined as the :term:`INSTANCENAME` input argument in the default namespace or the namespace defined with this command displayed in the defined format.
-It can display any returned instances in the :term:`CIM object output formats` or :term:`Table output formats` (see :ref:`Output formats`).
-Otherwise it returns the received exception.:
+The ``instance references`` command lists the CIM instances that reference the specified source instance.

+The source instance can be specified in two ways:

+* By specifying an untyped WBEM URI of an instance path in the ``INSTANCENAME`` argument.
+The namespace of the instance is the namespace specified in the WBEM URI, or otherwise the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+Any host name in the WBEM URI will be ignored.
+  For details, see :ref:`Specifying the INSTANCENAME command argument`.

+* By specifying the ``--interactive`` command option and a class name in the ``INSTANCENAME`` argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace of the instance is the namespace specified with the ``-namespace``/``-n`` command option, or otherwise the default namespace of the connection.
+  For details, see :ref:`Interactively selecting INSTANCENAME`.

+If the ``--names-only``/``--no`` command option is set, only the instance paths are displayed.
+Otherwise, the instances are displayed.

+Valid output formats in both cases are :term:`CIM object output formats` or :term:`Table output formats`.

+Example:

 .. code-block:: text